CylonicRaider/Instant/docs/PARSER.md

 fact, most of the above examples are invalid for it.
 The following limitations
 apply:

-- **Terminals and tokens**: Instant does not allow using "raw" terminal symbols outside of token definitions.
+- **Terminals and tokens**: Instant does not allow using “raw” terminal symbols outside of token definitions.
 This limitation is not significant, as all raw terminals can be replaced with equivalent token definitions.